Jacopo Bassano: Life

 Jacopo Bassano was born around 1510 in the town of Bassano del Grappa, located about 65 km from the city of Venice.
-His father, Francesco il Vecchio, was a locally successful painter who had established a family workshop that produced mostly religious works.
-During his youth, Bassano was an apprentice in his father's workshop, where learned the rudiments of painting while also gaining experience in surveying, mapmaking, and engineering.
+His father, Francesco the Elder, was a locally successful painter who had established a family workshop that produced mostly religious works.
+During his youth, Bassano was an apprentice in his father's workshop, where learned painting while also gaining experience in surveying, mapmaking, and engineering.
 His skill in these more practical disciplines helps to explain why the representation of the dynamic landscape of the Veneto would come to occupy such an important role in some many of his paintings.
 Bassano eventually made his way to Venice in the 1530s, where he may have studied under Bonifazio de Pitati (also known as Bonifazio Veronese) and certainly was exposed to the works of artists as Titian and il Pordenone.

-After his father's death in 1539 he returned to Bassano del Grappa and permanently set up residence there, even marrying a local woman, Elisabetta Merzari, in 1546.
+After his father's death in 1539 he returned to Bassano del Grappa and permanently set up residence there, marrying a local woman, Elisabetta Merzari, in 1546.
 He took over the management of his family workshop, which would eventually come to include his four sons, Leandro Bassano, Francesco Bassano the Younger, Giovanni Battista da Ponte, and Girolamo da Ponte.
 After his death in 1592, his sons continued to produce numerous works in his style, making it difficult for later art historians to establish which pieces were created by Jacopo himself and which works were created at the hands of his progeny.